-Disability Equality Progress Fuerral en of Indicators Notes Towards an Action Plan Anti-Ableism Examples of Indicators Notes Towards an Action Plan Social Model of Disability Core part of induction for new starters, visiting companies, sessional workers, freelancers.
+Progress Example Indicators Notes for Action Plan Social Model of Disability Core part of induction for new starters, visiting companies, sessional workers, freelancers.
 Core part of partnership agreements.
-Anti-Ableist Leadership Anti-Ableist Leadership Equity for disabled people explicitly aligned to organisation's existing values.
+Anti-Ableist Leadership Equity for disabled people explicitly aligned to organisation's existing values.
 Workforce Wellbeing Workspaces and working arrangements are continually checked for flexibility.
 All staff have invited to write Access Riders.
 Supervision and appraisal processes proactively invite create conversations about improving the working environment.
 Managers confident to support staff well-being.
 Equality as Necessary to Quality Disabled people proactively sought to be part of creative teams and performance companies, as well as in wider recruitment, commissioning and talent development.
 Programming decisions take account of whose stories are being told, and who gets to tell them.
 Transparency & Accountability Website includes a clear statement about anti- ableist ambitions and invites comment.
 Continuous Improvement Organisation talks openly about its anti-ableist ambitions and makes itself accountable.
+RAMPS Note that there can be resistance at any of these stages; being clear about the journey the organisation is on, and why, can be useful in bringing stakeholders along on that journey.